 Recruitment and admissions

-The BA Advertising course team recognise applicants come from a broad spectrum of backgrounds from across the world.
-The course in the main attracts students who apply direct from A level or other equivalent qualifications but it also welcomes students from Foundation Diploma in Art and Design and other art courses as well as mature students who may have worked in industry.
+The course team welcomes applicants from a broad range of backgrounds from all over the world.
+The course attracts students who apply direct from A Level (or equivalent) or from Foundation Diploma in Art and Design, or other art and design courses, as well as mature students who may have previously worked in industry.

 Entry requirements (Home/International/EU)

 The standard minimum entry requirements for this course are:

 96 new UCAS tariff points (240 old UCAS tariff points), gained at GCE Advanced Level or equivalent (A Level subjects studied may include: English; History; Media; Business; Art and Design, or other subjects within Social Sciences).

 One subject at A Level achieved at grade C or above PLUS Foundation Diploma in Art & Design (Level 3/4).

 Alternatively you will be considered if you have achieved a minimum of 96 new UCAS tariff points (240 old UCAS tariff points) from one of the following qualifications:

 - BTEC Extended Diploma